Where There Is Life – Chapter 1

 Scroll down to read Chapter 1 on this page or click “Preview” below the book cover to read a sample in Kindle.
 Click “Read in Kindle” to send a sample to your Kindle device or app!

-SPOILER ALERT – If you’ve not yet read the book Skinny Me, this excerpt has spoilers for it.
+SPOILER ALERT – If you’ve not yet read the book When Comes The Joy (previously titled Skinny Me), this excerpt has spoilers for it.

 My head fills with the sound of metal crunching into metal, the sensation of my body flinging forward then back, a scream that I’m not sure emerges from my throat.